stegrams/grav-gantr5-oer-lab/README.md

 ![](screenshot.jpg)

 # Why Use the Grav OER Content Space Project?
-* To combine the power of a CMS with system-independent OER content
+* To combine the power of a modern CMS (i.e. Grav) with system-independent OER content access
-* To provide direct access to OER raw content (i.e. via Markdown format)
+* To provide direct access to OER raw content (i.e. via Markdown format) via your published website
 * To support collaboration and version control of OER content
 * To provide multi-device access for OER content
 * To more quickly and easily update online OER content, locally or remotely